affinidi/reference-app-affinidi-vault/use-cases/default/README.md

 Learn more about [VCs](https://academy.affinidi.com/what-are-verifiable-credentials-79f1846a7b9), [trust triangle](https://academy.affinidi.com/what-is-the-trust-triangle-9a9caf36b321) and [Decentralized Identifiers (DIDs)](https://academy.affinidi.com/demystifying-decentralized-identifiers-dids-2dc6fc3148fd).

-## Data sharing via AIV Lite extension

-We use `@affinidi/client-aiv-extension` library for communicating with the extension.
-Methods:
-- `client.initiateAuth()` for creating authorization request
-- `client.completeAuth()` for parsing the authorization response
-- `client.isInstalled()` for checking if AIV Chrome Extension is installed in user's browser
-- `client.getChromeWebStoreUrl()` to get the Chrome Web Store Listing URL

-Read [this guide](./guides/request-data-from-aiv-lite.md) for more information.

 ## Identity Provider

 To use Affinidi Secure Authentication (ASA) SSO you need an ID provider that allows configuring a social connection, such as Auth0, Cognito or Ory.
 This reference application has Auth0 pre-configured using `NextAuth.js`.
 If you want to configure a different provider, please head to [NextAuth's documentation](https://next-auth.js.org/providers/).